Frequently Asked Questions

 What is carbon dioxide?

-Carbon dioxide (CO₂) is a non-flammable, non-explosive, naturally occurring gas.
-It is exhaled by humans every time you breathe; it is used in hundreds of products including soda, dry ice and fire extinguishers; and is a necessary component of plant growth.
-It’s the bubbles in your beer.
+Carbon dioxide (CO2) is a non-flammable, non-explosive, naturally occurring gas.
+Humans exhale it with every breath; it is used in hundreds of products including soda, dry ice and fire extinguishers; and is a necessary component of plant growth.
+It’s the bubbles in your soda or beer.

 What happens if carbon dioxide leaks?
 Does carbon dioxide explode?